ptiede/Comrade.jl/docs/src/tutorials/index.md

   {
     href: "beginner/LoadingData",
     src: "../vis.png",
-    caption: "Loading Data with Pyehtim",
+    caption: "Loading Data with VLBIFiles",
-    desc: "How to load data using standard eht-imaging in Julia."
+    desc: "How to load data into the Comrade format" },
-  },
   {
     href: "beginner/GeometricModeling",